10gic/vanitygen-plusplus/README.md

 +Generate vanity addresses for 50+ coins!
 +I also removed the prefix length limit, now capable of searching for a whole address.
 So technically this is capable of brute forcing a complete address if you have trillions of years to waste.
++PR From: https://github.com/cryptapus For -Y privkey values +PR From: https://github.com/elichai For keyconv decrypt +PR From: https://github.com/salfter For compressed key support

 WARNING!
 This program has not been thoroughly tested.
 Please attempt importing an address first.
 Send a tiny amount you don't mind losing to the address.
 Then perform a test spend.